repeaterjs/repeater/website/docs/07_inverted-channels.md

 In the example, we push a newly constructed promise and retain the `resolve` and `reject` functions so that we can settle the promise later.
 For unbuffered channels, `push` calls resolve when `next` is called, so the `setTimeout` call does not start until a value is pulled from the channel.

-Finally, to cleanup the channel, we break out of the while loop when `stop` resolves, reject any pending promises which were released, and call `clearTimeout` on all timeout ids.
-Because pushed promises which reject after a channel is stopped are dropped, the channel will finish instead of emitting new values.
+Finally, to cleanup the channel we reject any pending promises and call `clearTimeout` on all timeout ids.
+Because pushed promises which reject after stop are dropped, the channel finishes instead of emitting new values.

-The [`@channel/timer` package](https://github.com/channeljs/channel/blob/master/packages/pubsub/src/index.ts) exports the `delay` and `timeout` utility functions which use this inverted channel algorithm described above.
+The [`@channel/timer` package](https://github.com/channeljs/channel/blob/master/packages/pubsub/src/index.ts) exports the `delay` and `timeout` utility functions, which use this inverted channel algorithm described above.